sharkovsky/sharkovsky.github.io/_posts/2017-06-12-naive-recurrent.markdown

 ---
 layout: post
-title:  "A naive explanation of backprop for recurrent neural networks"
+title:  "A naive explanation of backprop through time for recurrent neural networks"
 date:   2017-06-12 13:53:10 +0200
 ---